 Your face is your most valuable asset.
-Protect it!

 Skin changes are related to environmental factors, genetic makeup, nutrition, and other factors.
 The greatest single factor, though, is sun exposure.
 Aging is accelerated in those areas exposed to sunlight, a process known as photoaging.
 This can be seen by comparing areas of your body that have regular sun exposure with areas that are protected from sunlight.

 Natural pigments seem to provide some protection against sun-induced skin damage.
 Blue-eyed, fair-skinned people show more aging skin changes than people with darker, more heavily pigmented skin.

 Damage caused by short wavelength ultraviolet radiation (UVB) injury to the outside layers of the skin (epidermis), is mainly responsible for sunburn and is worst at hotter times of the year.
 Damage caused by this is noticeable and quite easily preventable.

 Damage from longer wavelength ultraviolet radiation (UVA) to the deeper middle layers (dermis) is responsible for photoaging and is often evident only after many years of over-exposure.
 UVA radiation causes damage directly to DNA and skin proteins, and indirectly via the formation of aggressive oxygen free radicals.
 It accelerates aging and is linked to the development of skin cancers.
 UVA radiation is fairly constant throughout the year and does its worst damage in winter when most people forget their sunblock.
 UVA rays are also released by fluorescent ligthing in offices and can penetrate glass!
 So many people say, "I am in the office all day...I don't need sunblock..."
 Beware!!